prjctgeek/foodie/content/guidelines.md

 #### Spicy or strong flavors

 This area crosses over with acidity.
 Of course pickles are out of the question, but even mixing in elements like capers on a sandwich or a salty kalamata olive is a no go.
-Indian food, Korean food, and many other cuisines are frustratingly out of bounds with this guideline.
+Indian food, Korean food, and many other cuisine are frustratingly out of bounds with this guideline.

 Many fish are also in this category, as the smell is just too much.
 Cod in crunchy fish and chips is fine.
 Salmon is pushing it, and must be cooked without the skin, or smoked.